shanep-web/shanep-web.github.io/_lessons/lesson21.md

 (at the time of this writing) 205 killed projects.
 Keep in mind that google thinks in billions;
 billions of users, billions of dollars, and billions of servers!
 So a lot of these projects were killed not because they were bad ideas or not successful, they were just not in the billions.

-## Task 1 - Schedule office hour visits

-You are required to have two zoom meetings with your instructor during the course of the project.
-We will review the progress that you have made and answer any questions.
-These meetings are part of your grade and are **not optional**.
-Schedule your meeting [here]({{site.data.semester-info.office-hours}}).
-If none of the available time slots fit your schedule you need to email your instructor to work out an alternative time.